 See the section entitled "Risk Factors" for a more complete discussion of these risks and uncertainties and for other risks and uncertainties.
 These factors and the other risk factors described in this prospectus are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
 Other unknown or unpredictable factors also could harm our results.
-Consequently, there can be no assurance that the actual results or developments anticipated by us will be realized or, even if substantially realized, that they will have the expected consequences to, or effects on, us.
+Consequently, actual results or developments anticipated by us may not be realized or, even if substantially realized, they may have unexpected consequences to, or effects on, us.
 Given these uncertainties, prospective investors are cautioned not to place undue reliance on such forward-looking statements.